mikeywaites/kim/docs/source/roles.rst

 Roles and inheritance.
 ^^^^^^^^^^^^^^^^^^^^^^^

-Roles automatically inherit all roles defined in parent classes and even from mixins.
+Mappers automatically inherit all roles defined in parent classes and even from mixins.

 .. code-block:: python